-The puppies and dogs that become Fidos’ Assistance Dogs are donated by outstanding shelters and extraordinary group of breeders.
-These puppies are tested for their temperament and work ethic.
+The puppies and dogs that become Fidos’ Assistance Dogs are donated by outstanding shelters and an extraordinary group of breeders.
+These puppies are tested for their temperament and ability.

 A Puppy Raiser is a volunteer who provides a home and basic training for a new puppy in the Fidos For Freedom, Inc. Assistance Dog Training Program.
 During the first year of training, a Puppy Raiser attends weekly classes at the Fidos Training Center to learn how to socialize the puppy and to teach it good household manners, proper public behavior, crate training, housebreaking, and how to eliminate on command.

 A Puppy Raiser takes the puppy to the Fidos Training Center regularly for basic obedience and to veterinary appointments; exposes it to various sights, sounds and different populations of people; and teaches the puppy how to walk on various surfaces.
-A puppy remains in the Puppy Raiser’s home for about one year before it enters the next phase of its training.
-This time provides the puppy with a chance to enjoy puppy hood, to master all of the commands it needs to know, and to reach the confidence and maturity level that Fidos requires for it to become a valued helpmate and companion for a person who is disabled.
+A puppy remains in the Puppy Raiser’s home for about 9 - 12 months before it enters the next phase of its training.
+This time provides the puppy with a chance to enjoy puppyhood, to master all of the commands it needs to know, and to reach the confidence and maturity level that Fidos requires for the puppy to become a valued helpmate and companion for a person who is disabled.

 In prison, the dogs live with the inmates in the housing units.
 The dogs are learning: